 Noise-Induced Hearing Loss

-We are exposed to sound on a daily basis and volume levels vary considerably.
-When sounds exceed 85 decibels (dB), the threshold that is considered safe, this is hazardous to hearing health.
-Many times, exposure to loud noise can cause a temporary hearing loss, but over time this may lead to long-term hearing damage.
-Excessive noise damages the hair cells of the inner ear, which causes permanent, irreversible hearing loss.
+Excessive, high levels of noise damages the hair cells of the inner ear, which causes permanent, irreversible hearing loss.
 Noise damage can result from exposure to a single, sudden loud sound, such as a gunshot, or repeated, continuous exposure to noise over a prolonged period of time.
 More often, the repeated exposure to noise in occupational or recreational settings leads to a gradual hearing loss.

-Noise-induced hearing loss shatters the stereotype that hearing loss is a “disease of the elderly” because it can affect people of all ages, including, children, teenagers, and adults.
-An estimated 15 percent of Americans (NICD), between the ages of 20 and 69, have hearing loss that may have been caused by excessive noise from work or through recreational activities.
+Noise-induced hearing loss can affect people of all ages, including, children, teenagers, and adults.
+An estimated 15 percent of Americans, between the ages of 20 and 69, have hearing loss that may have been caused by excessive noise from work or through recreational activities.
 While noise-induced hearing loss can’t be reversed, there are steps that can be taken to avoid further damage.

 Protecting Your Hearing from Loud Noise